zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 ### Features

 * Supports connecting your portfolio to Jira.
-* Allows you to link Jira projects.
+* Allows you to link Jira projects to your portfolio.
-* Allows you to add Jira epics.
+* Allows you to link Jira epics to your initiatives.
-* Allows you to view and track progress of Jira epics added to portfolio initiatives.
+* Allows you to view and track progress of Jira epics linked to portfolio initiatives.

 ### Limitations

-* Only Portfolio Managers from the same company as the portfolio can config Jira integration and link Jira projects to a portfolio.
+* Only Portfolio Managers from the same company as the portfolio can configure Jira integration and link Jira projects to a portfolio.
-* Only Portfolio Managers and Contributors from the same company as the portfolio can add Jira epics to initiatives.
+* Only Portfolio Managers and Contributors from the same company as the portfolio can link Jira epics to initiatives.
 * Viewers or external members cannot use Jira integration functionality.
 * This integration is only one-sided.
-You can only display Jira information on Portfolio Management and not vice versa.
+You can only display Jira information in the Portfolio Management tool and not vice versa.

 ## Configuring Jira Integration

 As a Portfolio Manager, you can integrate your portfolio with Jira.
-After configuring Jira, you can add Jira projects to your portfolio and link Jira epics to portfolio initiatives.
+After configuring Jira, you can link Jira projects to your portfolio and link Jira epics to portfolio initiatives.
 Note that each portfolio requires a separate Jira integration setup.

 ### Prerequisites